- A content audit helps you create a complete inventory of all your content.

 Cover the entire purchase funnel

-Content audits will also help you identify how much content is being provided to audiences at each stage of the purchase funnel: awareness, consideration, decision.
+Content audits will also help you identify your coverage at each stage of the purchase funnel: awareness, consideration, decision.
 All three stages are vital to your bottom line.
 And they each require different types of content.

-For example, a B2B content audit may uncover a glut of topics only geared toward the “awareness” phase.
-Taking a full content inventory can spark new content ideas as you consider what would be valuable to people in the lower phases of the funnel.
+For example, your B2B content marketing strategy may only cover topics geared toward the “awareness” phase (ToFu).
+Taking a full content inventory can spark new ideas to fill the lower phases of the funnel (MoFu and BoFu).

 Ensure your content is more effective than the competition